Hours of scrolling social media mindlessly leads to depression and anxiety. Here are some powerful tactics to limit your social media time.

 If you want to network, think about a more personal way to connect with that person.
 Leave a thoughtful comment on their website or reply to their newsletter.
 This will get their attention better than an Instagram like.

 6. Avoid online arguments

-And if you really do want to change someone’s mind, then realize that kindness is far more persuasive than anger.
+And walk away when somebody tries to bait you into an argument.
+If you want to change someone’s mind, realize that kindness is far more persuasive than anger.

 7. Treat social media like a marketeer

-If you run a small business, or if you’re working a side hustle or building a personal brand, you’re probably thinking: I can’t take time off from social media!
-I can’t afford to lose customers and followers!
+If you run a business or a blog, then you’re probably thinking, “I can’t take time off from social media, and I can’t afford to lose clients.”